llcain/helloworld/README.md

 Project Description

 The Customer Inventory Application help me keep track of my customer's information (first and last name, and phone number) and items they purchased.
 I may add the costs($) of their item(s)

+Installation Option

+You can clone repo in folder:

+Steps:

+1. create folder by typing ["mkdir nameoffolder"] command in location you want the project to be cloned

+2. create repository on github

+3. clone project in folder by typing ['git clone [https of repository created on gihub] command inside folder created in step 1'] - on a side note...

+Thought on creating .env file, making sure .env file is in .gitignore before pushing code to github - If .gitignore file is not created.
+Type [touch .gitignore] command in terminal.
+That way, .env file will not be tracked or pushed to github